-- Secret hiding places
+Secret hiding places

 The traditional guardian and storage space for precious metals throughout the years, safes remain a solid option.
-You can purchase a wall safe or free-standing safe for a few hundred dollars or pay many thousands for premium models.
-All safes are not created equal, so be sure to do your research.
+You can purchase a wall safe or free-standing safe for a few hundred dollars or pay thousands for premium models.
+All safes are not created equal, so please do your research.
 Make sure that the safe is waterproof and that it can survive a house fire.
 Remember that a small, portable safe may actually put your precious metals at risk in a burglary, allowing thieves to just walk away with the whole thing to crack at their leisure.
 The most secure safes are built-in or bolted to a wall or floor.

-- Safety deposit boxes and third party storage
+Safety deposit boxes and third-party storage

-Preserving and protecting your silver, gold, or platinum requires a little forethought and planning, but it’s worth taking the time to consider your options carefully.
+Preserving and protecting your silver, gold, or platinum requires forethought and planning, but it’s worth taking the time to consider your options carefully.
 No matter how you decide to store your precious metals, you’ll sleep more soundly knowing you’ve put in the effort to protect your investment for the future.